HuasoFoundries/google-maps-documentation/docs/PlaceOpeningHoursTime.md

 **Type:**  number

-The hours are extracted from the time property as a number, in the range \[00, 23\].
+The hours of the [PlaceOpeningHoursTime.time](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceOpeningHoursTime.time) as a number, in the range \[0, 23\].
 This will be reported in the Place’s time zone.

 [minutes](#PlaceOpeningHoursTime.minutes)

 **Type:**  number

-The minutes are extracted from the time property as a number, in the range \[00, 59\].
+The minutes of the [PlaceOpeningHoursTime.time](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceOpeningHoursTime.time) as a number, in the range \[0, 59\].
 This will be reported in the Place’s time zone.

 [nextDate](#PlaceOpeningHoursTime.nextDate)

-**Type:**  number
+**Type:**  number optional

 The timestamp (as milliseconds since the epoch, suitable for use with new Date()) representing the next occurrence of this PlaceOpeningHoursTime.
-It is calculated from the [PlaceOpeningHoursTime.day](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceOpeningHoursTime.day) of week, and the [PlaceOpeningHoursTime.time](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceOpeningHoursTime.time), and the [PlaceResult.utc\_offset](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult.utc_offset).
-If the [PlaceResult.utc\_offset](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult.utc_offset) is undefined, then this will be undefined.
+It is calculated from the [PlaceOpeningHoursTime.day](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceOpeningHoursTime.day) of week, the [PlaceOpeningHoursTime.time](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceOpeningHoursTime.time), and the [PlaceResult.utc\_offset](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult.utc_offset).
+If the [PlaceResult.utc\_offset](https://developers.google.com/maps/documentation/javascript/reference/places-service#PlaceResult.utc_offset) is undefined, then nextDate will be undefined.

 [time](#PlaceOpeningHoursTime.time)